Build a tamagotchi (pet) with ESP32 and OLED display

 • ESPmDNS

-Then upload this sketch:
+Then upload this code:

 #include <Wire.h>